DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/README.md

-# Excel Data Cleaning and Analysis - Home Sales
+# Excel Data Cleaning and Analysis: Home Sales

 This project showcases data cleaning, analysis, and visualization in Excel using a home sales dataset.